Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

     --fs-path /products/web/appliances/
   ```

-* To create a bucket for a path that doesn’t exist yet, specify the name and path and add the `--create-fs-path` flag.
+* To create a bucket for a path that doesn't exist yet, specify the name and path and add the `--create-fs-path` flag.
 For example:

   ```bash
   $ qq s3_add_bucket \